yunitram/210_project/README.md

 of tierlists, and the personal interest I have in the subject, I've decided to model my CPSC210 project after a tierlist maker.

+## User Stories
+- I want to be able to add characters to tier lists
+- I want to be able to remove characters from tier lists
+- I want to be able to add characters
+- I want to be able to add tiers